CharlyMannion/CV/README.md

 ## Charlotte Mannion

 I am a full stack developer and graduate of Makers Academy.
-I'm excited for the opportunity to continue the steep learning curve that I started at Makers.
-I'm looking forward to starting my first position in a supportive team environment with people who share my enthusiasm for clean, clear code.
+I'm excited for the opportunity to continue the learning that I started at Makers.
+I'm looking forward to starting my first position in a supportive team environment, following a period of absence from work due to ill health.

 ## Projects
 | Title | Description | Development Timeframe | Technologies Used | Test Suites/CIs/CDs Employed |